syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/getting_started.rst

 you have specified all the input Syne Tune needs.
 You can now specify the details about your tuning experiment in code, as discussed `here <../basics/basics_randomsearch.html#launcher-script-for-random-search>`__.
-However, Syne Tune provides some tooling in :mod:`benchmarking` which makes the life of most users easier, and we will use this tooling in the rest of the tutorial.
+However, Syne Tune provides some tooling in :mod:`syne_tune.experiments` which makes the life of most users easier, and we will use this tooling in the rest of the tutorial.
 To this end, we need to define some defaults about how experiments are to be run (most of these can be overwritten by command line arguments):